Communal conflicts in Nigeria: Herder–farmer conflicts

 Another conflict the Bororo Fulani have been involved with was in 1804 when the Fulani had a Holy War between those who identified as Muslim and resonated with the Hausas and those that were still associated with the Pagan tribes.
 The war took place in the northern region of Nigeria.
 This war led to a dichotomy of two groups of the Fulani.
 One group amalgamated with the Hausa people and are essentially integrated as Hausas while holding positions of wealth and power.
 The other group kept their pastoral ways intact and did not intermesh with any other tribes.
 This is what eventually became the Bororo Fulani which means the Bush or Cow Fulani.

-Currently, the conflict between Fulani herders and other Nigerian farmers have intensified.
+Currently, the conflict between Fulani herders and other Nigerian farmers has intensified.
 From 2011 to 2016, roughly 2,000 people have been killed and tens of thousands have been displaced.
 This is partly due to the rise of jihadist groups, such as Boko Haram.
 Their presence has jeopardized many herders and farmers that graze in Northern Nigeria.
-The government has made little efforts to intervene and create schemes to alleviate this conflict.
-Hence, herders and farmers take it upon themselves to solve the conflicts existing within the community which invigorates conflict.
+The government has made little effort to intervene and create schemes to alleviate this conflict.
+Hence, herders and farmers take it upon themselves to solve conflicts existing within the community which invigorates conflict.

-In July 2023, As of the most recent updates, the intercommunal violence in Plateau State, Nigeria, has resulted in the displacement of more than 80,000 people and a reported death toll of around 300.
+In July 2023, as of the most recent updates, the intercommunal violence in Plateau State, Nigeria, has resulted in the displacement of more than 80,000 people and a reported death toll of around 300.
 The conflict primarily involves clashes between Muslim nomadic herders and Christian farming communities, posing a significant security challenge for the region.
 In response, the Nigerian military has taken measures to strengthen security and address the ongoing violence with the aim of restoring stability in the affected areas.

 Abet Fulani herders

 The Abet, also known as the Kachichere, are another subgroup of the Fulani.
-They live in the Abet region of Nigeria after they migrated there in the 18th century.
+They lived in the Abet region of Nigeria after they migrated there in the 18th century.
 They live in a region for approximately 3 to 5 years before moving another few kilometers within the Abet.
 Once they establish a homestead, their herds graze within a 3-mile radius.
 The reason they prefer to graze in the Abet is due to the favorable conditions it holds for their cattle.
-This stems from the dry season coinciding with the peak of cow fertility and the production of milk.
-Furthermore, it is easier to herd animals in these open land spaces rather than in condense areas replete of bushes.
+This stems from the dry season coinciding with a peak in cow fertility and the production of milk.
+Furthermore, it is easier to herd animals in these open land spaces rather than in condensed areas replete with bushes.
 For land rights in this region, Fulani families may be given rights to parts of the land through customary structures.
 Thus, land is distributed from chiefs or those in charge of the villages that these fields reside in.